-For the segregated business, the assets under management are excluded from the Solvency II balance sheet since these assets remain in the clients' possession.
+For the segregated business, the assets under management are excluded from the Solvency II balance sheet since these assets remain owned by the relevant third-party client.
 For the purposes of setting technical provisions under Solvency II rules, for segregated contracts the methodology directly reflects the Company's unilateral right to terminate the provided services upon giving one month's notice.
 Accordingly the present value of future projected cashflows on segregated contracts would be calculated using a one month projection period, and applying this as a reduction in balance sheet liabilities.
 In practice, we instead take the value to be zero.
 This proportionate approach gives materially the same overall result on the Solvency II basis.